loafyloaf/Restful-APIs-using-zOS-Connect/README.md

     *   ADDITION OF ENTRY HAS FAILED (this message indicates that the IN_LAST_NAME value you specified already exists)

 Congratulations!
-You've successfully exposed a IMS™ program as a RESTful API by using z/OS Connect EE!
+You've successfully exposed an IMS™ application as a RESTful API by using z/OS Connect EE!